-COR Executive Director Fay Zenoff speaks with Laura Hilgers in the June 2017 issue of Marin Magazine on the burgeoning Open Recovery movement, how public perception of addiction as a moral failing or criminal matter affects access to treatment, and how COR is leading a grassroots effort to eliminate the stigma of addiction and change the way people think about one of the most urgent public health issues of our time.
+COR Executive Director Fay Zenoff was profiled in the June 2017 issue of Marin Magazine and shared about the burgeoning Open Recovery movement, how public perception of addiction as a moral failing or criminal matter prevents access to treatment, and how COR is leading a grassroots effort to eliminate the stigma of addiction to change the way people think about and respond to one of the most urgent public health issues of our time.

 Road to Recovery SF, COR’s annual celebration of recovery from addiction, was featured in The Fix, one of the foremost publications focusing on addiction and recovery-related breaking news, exclusive interviews, investigative reports and essays, as well as sober lifestyle and cultural resources.